Ariel2400/AP2-Ex2/README.md

 # AP2-Ex2
-project by: Yair koskas, Tsela Gam Zo Letova, Ariel Grosh, Itay Gradenwits. special requirements for this project:
+please open from text editor for better view. project by: Yair koskas, Tsela Gam Zo Letova, Ariel Grosh, Itay Gradenwits. special requirements for this project:
         We used python and some of its libraries to built this project. in order to install them download the requirements.txt file